Knowledge VS Wisdom: 5 Differences Between Each

 We often hear the words knowledge and wisdom used interchangeably.
 While these two words are both nouns, this is one of the few things they have in common.

 The word wisdom was used as far back as before the year 900.
-Knowledge, on the other hand, didn't come into use until around 1300.
-During that time, it was philosophers who spent any amount of time trying to understand such concepts.
+On the other hand, knowledge didn't come into use until around 1300.
+During that time, philosophers spent a lot of time trying to understand such concepts.

 It is important to note that a person can have knowledge without having wisdom.
-The reverse, however, is not true.
-Today, we are going to take a look at how the subtle differences between these two can actually make a big difference in the end.
+The reverse, however, is not valid.
+Today, we are going to examine how the subtle differences between these two can actually make a big difference in the end.

 What is Knowledge?

 Yet another example of knowledge is learning how to do something like fish.
-You learn that you need to put the bait on the hook, and may even learn what kind of bait different fish prefer.
+You know that you need to put the bait on the hook and may even understand what kind of bait different fish prefer.
 You learn how to cast your line and reel it in.
 You may even have participated in some simulations.
-You have knowledge of how fishing is supposed to happen.
+You know about how fishing is supposed to happen.

 Some common synonyms for knowledge include ability, awareness, education, expertise, grasp, and familiarity.